ProteinsWebTeam/interpro-docs/docs/protein_families_game.rst

 How are proteins formed?
 ========================

-The amino acids in a protein are ordered in a specific way.This sequence of amino acids determines the shape and function of the protein and its called its primary structure.
+The amino acids in a protein are ordered in a specific way.
+This sequence of amino acids determines the shape and function of the protein and its called its primary structure.
 Proteins can vary in size ranging from 15 to 30,000 amino acids.

 One of the smallest proteins is called Aspartame (it is an artificial sweetener used as a sugar substitute in